HarHarFunky/ExamplePrograms/README.md

 # ExamplePrograms
-Some programs I wrote for potential employers
+### Programs I wrote for potential employers to assess
+***
+This is for code that has been reduced to as few lines as possible